-Like Destiny before it, Destiny 2 is all about earning new loot and growing as powerful as you possibly can.
-But figuring out how to get your strength up quickly, especially following Destiny 2’s first two expansions — Curse of Osiris and Warmind — can be a bit confusing.
+Destiny 2 is all about earning new loot and growing as powerful as you can.
+But figuring out how to get your strength up quickly, especially following the first two expansions — Curse of Osiris and Warmind — can be a bit confusing.
 That’s why we’ve made this Destiny 2 power leveling guide, which breaks down everything you need to do to max out your power level.
-If you want to know when and how to get your characters up to the power level they need for raid readiness, use this guide to avoid wasting your time and achieve maximum “power” as quickly as possible.

-Destiny 2 also measures your capabilities by your “power” rating.
-As with “light” in Destiny, your power level is the average value of all your gear, and functions as a measure of your overall strength both offensively and defensively.
-As you move through the story, you find each activity has a suggested power level when you select it in the Director.
-If your power is low, spend some time completing side objectives, such as public events and adventures, to get better gear.
+As with Light in Destiny, power level is the average of all your gear, and is a measurement of your overall strength, offensively and defensively.
+As you move through the story, each activity has a suggested power level in the Director.
+If your power is low, spend time completing side objectives like public events and adventures to get better gear.

-Your power level will steadily increase throughout the game.
+Power level will steadily increase throughout the game.
 New, more powerful weapons and armor regularly drop from enemies.
-Gear that’s common (white), uncommon (green) and rare (blue) will continue to have higher and higher power levels as you go.
-They top out at around 300 with Curse of Osiris installed, so once you hit that power level, you can regularly dismantle any green or blue drops you get.
+Gear that’s common (white), uncommon (green), and rare (blue) will continue to have higher and higher power levels as you go.
+They top out at around 500 with Forsaken installed, so once you hit that power level, dismantle any green or blue drops you get.
 You no longer need them since it’s the purple legendary drops that carry you toward the power level cap of 600.

 Grab your subclasses